 Rayleigh-Jeans law asymptotically agrees with the correct Planck's law in the limit that wavelength λ goes to infinity.
 But as λ goes to zero, the Rayleigh-Jeans law predicts infinite energy energy.
 This is the famous ultraviolet catastrophe which, noticed immediately in 1900, was a clue that classical physics failed outside of what we now call the classical limit.

-In fact, Planck's law, which gives correct formula for blackbody radiation, was also published in 1900 (Wikipedia: Planck's law: Finding the empirical law), but its understanding in quantum mechanics developed later.
+In fact, Planck's law, which gives correct formula for blackbody radiation, was also published in 1900 (Wikipedia: Planck's law: Finding the empirical law), but its understanding from quantum mechanics developed later.

 The blackbody spectrum for